 8.40am Start hike

 9.12am Arrive at rest area and take the trail on the right

 9.15am Turn off just before the fence gate

 Altitude 140 meters

 Time and distance 50 minutes up, 40 minutes down.
 1 hour an a half hours in total not including breaks.
 5.7km round trip.

 Getting there Our designated meeting point was Masjid Al Muttaqin on Jalan Bukit Jugra, Kampung Permatang Pasir, Banting, Kuala Langat, 42700, Selangor.

 Coordinates 2.837377, 101.430081

-As you can’t drink on an empty stomach, this licensed toddy joint also serves up a simple mee hoon, and rice with a choice of curries – chicken, lamb, wild boar (!), monitor lizard (!!), as well as (phew!) a vegetarian option.
-After parking head round back to the toddy garden and place your food and drink orders at the hole in the wall.
+This licensed toddy joint also serves up a simple mee hoon, and rice with a choice of curries – chicken, lamb, wild boar (!), monitor lizard (!!), as well as (phew!) a vegetarian option.
+After parking, head round back to the toddy garden and place your food and drink orders at the hole in the wall.